Gaguari

 Gaguari (Gaguaritanus) is a former diocese of North Africa and since 1933 a titular bishopric.
 The location of the former diocese is for the moment unknown.

 Under Roman hegemony, the bishop belonged to the province of Byzacène.
 This province was located in North Africa.
 The exact location of Gaguari can not be determined for the current state of research.
 However, everything leads us to believe that the bishopric site localizes to the current Sahel of Tunisia.

 History

 In the early years of the fourth century, the emperor Diocletian undertook a great persecution against Christians.
 In North Africa, the governors of the provinces of proconsular Africa and Numidia ordained as priests and bishops engaged texts and objects of worship.
-Those who had not opposed the abuses were called lapsi ("the lapsed") and those who supplied texts and objects, traditores ("deliverers").
+Those who had not opposed the abuses were called lapsi ("the lapsed") and those who supplied texts and objects were called traditores ("deliverers").